gatsbyjs/gatsby/README.md

 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).

-- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.
+- **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.com/tutorial/).** It starts with zero assumptions about your level of ability and walks through each and every step of the process.

 - **To dive straight into code samples head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the “<i>How-to Guides</i>”, “<i>Reference</i>”, and “<i>Conceptual Guides</i>” sections in the sidebar.